-During the Financial Year, the site was also updated with new content and applications, including an interactive version of the Company's financial statements and information tools such as the interactive graph, which shows the performance of Campari stock over time and enables users to compare it with various other indices (e.g. peer performance) and to calculate returns.
+The Investors Section, a key tool for conveying information about the Company to the public, was recently redesigned and enriched with new information content (the composition of the company's share capital and its placements in the debt capital markets) and applications, including an interactive version of the Company's financial statements and information tools such as the interactive graph, which shows the performance of Campari stock over time and enables users to compare it with various other indices (e.g. peer performance) and to calculate returns.